jaybhai2/data-engineering-faq/README.md

 ### 9) what are transformation, what are actions?

-### 10) optimization techique:  Push down partition filter, use broast variable, cache the dataframe if reused (after a action eg. save()), dont use UDF, use built in function as much as you can, use map partition for heavy initialization task (connecting to db/ initiating a ML model).
+### 10) optimization techique:

+1. Push down partition filter,
+2. use broast variable,
+cache the dataframe if reused (after a action eg. save()), dont use UDF, use built in function as much as you can, use map partition for heavy initialization task (connecting to db/ initiating a ML model).
+when dealing with large dataset onheap, Garbage collection can take long time to scan and free up the memory. using offhead might be better choice

 ## SQL/Hive
 ### 1) find top 3 paying employee from each department